Etihad’s new livery: everything you need to know about it (and more)

 Etihad 787-9 livery

 Etihad’s new livery looks stunning on my Boeing 787-9 template.
-I mean, how many other aircraft color schemes can you name that have this much gold?
+I mean, other than the UPS livery, how many other aircraft color schemes can you name that has this much brown?

 The colors themselves are the most interesting to me, since they literally tried to match the colors of the sand of the surrounding deserts of the region.
 For example, the darker brown is a reference to the sand color of the Liwa Desert, while the lighter colors pay homage to the brighter sand colors found in the north.
 It almost reminds me of some of the vintage Continental Airlines livery designs.